-WeTransfer has become a leading cloud storage service, with the ability for users to upload and share files for free and without even having to register an account, making it very accessible.
+The best alternatives to WeTransfer make it simple and easy to transfer files securely online between different users.
+WeTransfer itself has become a leading online data storage service used by millions, with the ability for users to upload and share files for free and without even having to register an account, making it very accessible.

 All of these offer similar options but with a different service emphasis, allowing you to decide a provider based on whether you're simply looking to share files with friends or family, or whether you need an ultra-secure service for work files to be shared or worked on collaboratively with business colleagues.

-Here we'll take a look at alternatives to WeTransfer, giving indications on selling points so you can decide which might be best for your own use and needs.
+Here we'll take a look at the best alternatives to WeTransfer, giving indications on selling points so you can decide which might be best for your own use and needs.